paulloz/godot-ink/README.md

 You'll need to put `ink-engine-runtime.dll` at the root of your Godot project.

 Everything revolves around the `InkStory` packed scene.
 For the sake of explanations, let's assume your scene contains an `InkStory` node called `story`.
+You can also use it in as an AutoLoad.

 You'll need to point its `InkFilePath` exported variable to the location of your JSON Ink file, whether from the inspector or from a script.

 If nothing is specified, the **C#** usage is the same as the **GDScript** one.

 ### Running the story and making choices